Veteran actor Anwar Iqbal Baloch dies of prolonged illness - Pakistan | ExBulletin

 According to Ahmed, his brother received his master’s degree from Karachi University and began his career in television series in the 1970s.

-He worked in several PTV dramas and films, and directed Pakistan’s first Balochi film, “Hammal O Mahganj”, about the Baloch hero Hammal Mahganj who defeated the Portuguese invaders in the Balochistan coastal belt, including Gwadar.
+He worked in several PTV dramas and films, and directed Pakistan’s first Balochi film, “Hammal O Mahganj,” about the Baluch hero Hammal Mahganj who defeated the Portuguese invaders in the Balochistan coastal belt, including Gwadar.

 Ramzan Baloch, a veteran writer from Lyari, said Dawn.com that Anwar was born in Baghdadi, Lyari, and that his family then moved to Muslimabad.
 His father Haji Iqbal was a politician and businessman who started a travel agency when PIA started a service between Karachi and Makran in the 1960s.